-We are going to talk about the five best potting soils of 2020 and pinpoint their pros and cons, as well as talk about what we like and dislike about the product in general.
-By the end of this review, you should have a better idea of what soil you want to get for your plants
+We are going to talk about the five best potting soils and pinpoint their pros and cons.
+By the end of this review, you should have a better idea of what potting soil you want to get for your plants.

 1. FoxFarm Ocean Forest Organic Potting Soil